-The Morrill County Board of Commissioners met in an open and public regular meeting at 8:00 A.M., Tuesday, September 23, 2014 in the Commissioners’ room at the Courthouse.
-Chairperson Erdman announced that the Open Meetings Law was posted on the wall of the Commissioners’ room.
+The Morrill County Board of Commissioners met in an open and public regular meeting at 8:00 A.M., Tuesday, May 12, 2015 in the Commissioners’ room at the Courthouse.
+Chairperson Erdman announced that the new Open Meetings Law was posted on the wall of the Commissioners’ room.
 The meeting opened with the Pledge of Allegiance.
-Notice of such meeting having been published in the Bridgeport News-Blade and the Bayard Transcript on September 17, 2014.
-Copies of the Agenda, kept continuously current were available from the County Clerk’s office and were e-mailed to each of the Commissioners, September 19, 2014.
-On roll call Commissioners Steve Erdman, Chairman, Gary Oltmann and Jeff Metz were present.
+Notice of such meeting have been published in the Bayard Transcript and the Bridgeport News-Blade on May 6, 2015.
+Copies of the Agenda, kept continuously current were available from the County Clerk’s office and were e-mailed to each of the Commissioners on May 8, 2015.
+On roll call Commissioners Steve Erdman, Chairperson, Jeff Metz and Susanna Batterman were present.
 Absent: None.
-Travis Rodak, County Attorney, was also present.
+Travis Rodak, County Attorney was present.
 Kathleen L. Brandt, County Clerk, recorded the proceedings of the meeting.

 Correspondence was received and read.